 1) First our bodies digestive metabolism runs on our parasympathetic system.
 When we suddenly reduce our food intake the body goes into “fight or flight” mode and diverts its attention away from digestion and often the result is we end up holding on to what we need to expel rather than processing it through our system.

 2) In addition, our fatigued organs need sustenance and nutrients to better perform its functions.
 Starving the body when it is already over-extended and run-down becomes counter-productive.

-3) More importantly, along with the emergency releases that the LV will be forced to perform to respond to the “crisis” it can unleash a wave of toxic substances that it has been storing, which can have deleterious consequences.
+3) More importantly, along with the emergency releases that the liver will be forced to perform to respond to the “crisis” it can unleash a wave of toxic substances that it has been storing, which can have deleterious consequences.

 Thus begin the process first by eating well and eliminating the toxic foods you have become accustomed to.
 It is important to start off by eating good protein sources.
 If one is a meat eater you may start out with organic meats because those are so fortifying and strengthening for the body.
 They’re also full of amino acids, which the liver needs to support healthy detoxification.
 If one has not otherwise already developed an allergic reaction to certain grains, eating healthy non-GMO grains is also a way to start.

 A green drink full of chlorophyll rich foods is a must to support your liver.
 Include any cereal grass sprouts or fresh greens such as kale, parsley, watercress, spinach, collard greens, etc. and have a green drink everyday.

 Make sure to incorporate great sources of Omega-3 Fatty Acids in your Diet in the form of fish oil, coconut oil – either through food or in supplement form.
 Berries are also a great ingredient to add to the diet as they are full of eleagic acid to help the liver detoxify.